rcruzoliver/ctrlx_mongodb/README.md

 License: MIT

 ## System overview
 Please visit [Mongo DB in ctrlX CORE OS](https://developer.community.boschrexroth.com/t5/forums/editpage/board-id/dcdev_community-dev-blog/message-id/969), where the functionalities of this app are explained in detail.
-Likewise, the already created snap can be downloaded there.

 The mongo DB runtime is packed in a snap and installed in the CORE, the user can configure where the data will be stored, for example in a external media like the an SD Card.
 Moreover, via a TCP/IP communication the mongo DB daemon in the ctrlX OS can connect to mongo DB Compass (GUI Deskop client application) in a engineering PC to easily visualize and export the data base.